tanismith/calendar-challenge/README.md

 ## Challenges

-This was a 5 day challenge project.

-One of the main challenges I ran into was using context to manage states and testing, this lead me to spend a few days on a research, at the end using React Context and Hooks to manage states made it easier to implement.
+I ran into was using context to manage states and testing, this lead me to spend a few days on a research, at the end using React Context and Hooks to manage states made it easier to implement.

 The other challenge was implementing tests, to accomplish this I tried using integration testing because of a better coverage of the functionality.